simonpoole/JosmTemplateParser/README.md

             ...
         }

 Your OSM elements object must either implement the Meta interface or be wrapped in an object that implements it.
-The object can then be passed to the _eval_ method.
+The object can then be passed to the _Formatter.format_ method, resp. _Util.listFormat_.

 ## Supported expressions